Facebook Begins Marking 'Fake News' As 'Disputed'

 What they need is another tag: "biased".
 Because often news on right or left media outlets are not exactly fake, but they're presented in a way that favors a political view.

+I suspect that the majority of all news would end up being "disputed" as long as there are more than one opinion on it.

+Left is volcano eruptions, earthquakes and weather that may escape the "disputed" label.

 Oh, well, as long as they SIGNED something.
-(Score:3)
+(Score:3, Insightful)

 The fact-checkers will be signatories of the non-partisan Poynter Code of Principles.